-The best UVB source is the sun!
-An outside enclosure is a must for tortoises, even if they can only use it part time.
-For adult tortoises, build the pen as large as your space allows.
-The bigger the enclosure, the better.
-In addition to the necessary UVB exposure, outdoor "exercise" (walking, climbing, etc.) is immensely important for tortoises' well being.
+The best UVB source for tortoises is the sun.
+Tortoises really ought to have an outside enclosure, even if they can only use it part time.
+In addition to the necessary UVB exposure, outdoor exercise, like walking and climbing, is immensely important for tortoises' well being.
 Weather permitting, let your adult and subadult tortoises roam outdoors as much as possible and take young ones outside for shorter outings.

 If you live in a warm climate and your tortoise spends most of his days outside with free access to the sun, you won't need to use UVB bulbs if he's briefly housed indoors.
 Cost of UVB = $0.

 When purchasing UVB lights, always buy good quality reptile specific bulbs from trusted manufacturers like Zoo Med and Arcadia.

 Cheap copycat bulbs of unknown brands can emit dangerous UV radiation, for example, a too high level, the wrong wave length, or the wrong type.
 Tortoises need UVA and UVB, but not UVC which is harmful to them.

 It's best to buy UL listed and prewired reptile lighting and heating products.
 Any DIY electrical wiring can be a fire hazard.
 Unless, you are an electrician and know what you are doing. :O)